Spina Bifida | Symptoms & Causes

 How is spina bifida diagnosed?

-How is spina bifida treated?
+How is open spina bifida treated?

-Possible treatments a child may need include:
+Possible additional treatments a child may need include:

-- physical therapy (PT) or occupational therapy (OT)
+- Physical therapy (PT) or occupational therapy (OT)

 - Surgery for a tethered spinal cord

-How we care for spina bifida
+How we care for spina bifida and congenital spinal anomalies at Boston Children’s Hospital

 Spina Bifida | Research & Innovation